Watching those mesmerizing tricks played by circus artists and the dazzling gravity defying moves by seasoned gymnasts makes us drop our jaws.

 If you have fallen to the ground as a playing child, tried to walk over a metal pipe to get to the other side, or gotten ‘tipsy’ enough after a party, you’d be well aware of the “sense” of Balance.

-In this post, you will become more familiar with how you balance yourself, how can you be better at it, and how can you prevent falls.
+In this post, you will become more familiar with how your balance system works, how can you improve it, and how can you prevent falls.

 Let us get going!

 The simplest definition of balance can be stated as ‘the ability to maintain the body’s center of mass over its base’ in different postures.

 A more acceptable and scientific definition would be ‘the ability of a person to maintain the line-of-gravity through a base support with minimum sway or collapse.’